 A segment is a depth range on the Gamma Ray trace (either MD or VS depth range) that is then converted to TVD depth on the Trace Well.
-You have to click on the segment marker which is shown below the Steered well Gamma ray curve (turns red) to make it active on the Type well.
+You have to click on the segment marker which is shown below the Stocked well Comma ray own of turns red to make it active on the which is shown below the Steered well Gamma ray curve (turns red) to make it active on the Type well.
 Once it is active on the Type Well the segment will have a VS start line and VS finish line.
 The Gamma ray trace may go down or up or both depending on the well path over the segment interval.
 The segment trace on the Type well will appear red when going down and black when going up.